newklearza/newklearza.github.io/README.md

 # newklearza's GitHub Page

-> The scripts provided on the left are open source and are encouraged to be shared.
+> The scripts provided on the left are open source and are encouraged to be shared for those who enjoy a good hobby.
 Ubuntu!

-#Guidelines:
+#About me:
-- Please leave credit where due
+- I am a full stack developer by trade and enjoy scripting as a hobby.
-- Always assist a coder in need
+- My main interests are: Chat Bots, Automated Functional Bots, Artificial Intelligence, Machine Learning and Blockchain.
-- Don't be a dwis
+- Passionate scripts and languages are: mSL, batch, Python, Golang + the usual other common ones :-)

 [Find me on LinkedIN](https://www.linkedin.com/in/terrick-wright/) [Send me an Email](mailto:terrick.wright@gmail.com)